OMetaVR/Spotify-recently-played-readme-status/README.md

 ## 📄 License

-This project is licensed under the BSD-4-Clause License.
+This project is licensed under the Unlicensed License.
 See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments